Osama bin Laden: Move to Sudan

+In the 1990s, Bin Laden's al-Qaeda assisted jihadis financially, and sometimes militarily, in Algeria, Egypt, and Afghanistan.
+In 1992 or 1993, Bin Laden sent an emissary, Qari el-Said, with $40,000 to Algeria to aid the Islamists and urge war rather than negotiation with the government.
+Their advice was heeded.
+The war that followed caused the deaths of 150,000 to 200,000 Algerians and ended with the Islamists surrendering to the government.

-In Sudan, bin Laden established a new base for Mujahideen operations in Khartoum.
+In Sudan, Bin Laden established a new base for mujahideen operations in Khartoum.
 He bought a house on Al-Mashtal Street in the affluent Al-Riyadh quarter and a retreat at Soba on the Blue Nile.
 During his time in Sudan, he heavily invested in the infrastructure, in agriculture and businesses.
 He was the Sudan agent for the British firm Hunting Surveys, and built roads using the same bulldozers he had employed to construct mountain tracks in Afghanistan.
 Many of his labourers were the same fighters who had been his comrades in the war against the Soviet Union.
 He was generous to the poor and popular with the people.
 He continued to criticize King Fahd of Saudi Arabia.
-In response, in 1994 Fahd stripped bin Laden of his Saudi citizenship and persuaded his family to cut off his $7 million a year stipend.
+In response, in 1994, Fahd stripped Bin Laden of his Saudi citizenship and persuaded his family to cut off his $7 million a year stipend.

-By that time, bin Laden was being linked with Egyptian Islamic Jihad (EIJ), which made up the core of al-Qaeda.
-In 1995 the EIJ attempted to assassinate the Egyptian President Hosni Mubarak.
+By that time, Bin Laden was being linked with EIJ, which made up the core of al-Qaeda.
+In 1995, the EIJ attempted to assassinate the Egyptian president Hosni Mubarak.
 The attempt failed, and Sudan expelled the EIJ.
+After this bombing, al-Qaeda was reported to have developed its justification for the killing of innocent people.
+According to a fatwa issued by Mamdouh Mahmud Salim, the killing of someone standing near the enemy is justified because any innocent bystander will find a proper reward in death, going to Jannah (paradise) if they were good Muslims and to Jahannam (hell) if they were bad or non-believers.
+The fatwa was issued to al-Qaeda members but not the general public.